daehkim/pair-trading/README.md

 ![Financial ratios](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/varratio.png)

+We made sure to choose the number of principal components coming from the price dataset to theone coming from the financial ratios becausewe primarily want to rely on the stockprices in order to perform the clustering.
 The resultant reduced datasets are then concatenated to create a 20 dimensional training dataset which we then use for clustering analysis.

 ## Clustering Analysis